This Week In Horror Movie History – Stigmata (1999)

 Directed by Rupert Wainwright (Please Hammer, Don’t Hurt ‘Em: The Movie 1990, The Fog 2005), Stigmata featured an impressive cast that also included Jonathan Pryce (Tomorrow Never Dies 1997, The Wife 2017); Thomas Kopache (Leaving Las Vegas 1995, Catch Me If You Can 2002); Rade Serbedzija (The Saint 1997, Batman Begins 2005); Nia Long (Big Momma’s House 2000, The Best Man Holiday 2013); Enrico Colantoni (A.I.
 Artificial Intelligence 2001, Veronica Mars series); Portia de Rossi (Arrested Development series, Cursed 2005); Patrick Muldoon (Melrose Place series, Starship Troopers 1997); and many more.

-Supernatural Horror was certainly a big mood in Summer 1999, with Indie Horror sensation The Blair Witch Project altering the entire game, M. Night Shyamalan’s The Sixth Sense blowing audiences out of their boots, and Kevin Bacon’s Stir of Echoes making a solid showing, as well.
+Supernatural Horror was certainly a big mood in the Summer of 1999, with Indie Horror sensation The Blair Witch Project altering the entire game, M. Night Shyamalan’s The Sixth Sense blowing audiences out of their boots, and Kevin Bacon’s Stir of Echoes making a solid showing, as well.
 Taking a religious bent on the sub-genre and then adding into the mix body horror, Stigmata forged its own path—one that met with some seriously mixed results.

 Stigmata still. © Metro-Goldwyn-Mayer Studios Inc